elle-shika/My-India/README.md

 ## Scenario

-Your team is trying to venture into the Indian start-up ecosystem.
-As the data expert of the team you are to investigate the ecosystem and propose the best course of action.
+A team is trying to venture into the Indian start-up ecosystem.
+Prior to that, investigation into the ecosystem has to be carried out and imform the best course of action for the venture.

-## Instructions
+## Project Cycle:

-Your task is to develop a unique story from this dataset by stating and testing a hypothesis, asking questions, perform analysis and share insights with appropriate visualisations.

-So as part of the project you are to:
+-   Business Understanding

+-   Hypotheses Statements

--   Ask questions
+-   Analytical questions

--   Develop hypothesis
+-   Exploratory Analysis

--   Process the data

--   Analyse the data

--   Visualise the data

-Upon completion compile these processes in a blog post and share your analysis on Medium, LinkedIn, Dev.to, personal blog or a suitable blogging website.

-# Rubric

-Data Processing:

--   **Excellent**: Described in detail the data cleaning process and assumptions
+-   Deep Cleaning of the data

--   **Good**: Gave a summary of the data cleaning process
+-   Analysis the data

--   **Fair**: Gave a bullet list of data cleaning process with short sentences
+-   Visualisation of data

-Hypothesis & Questions:

--   **Excellent**: Stated a hypothesis and asked at least 5 questions

--   **Good**: Stated a hypothesis and asked up to 4 questions

--   **Fair**: No hypothesis and asked up to 3 questions

-Analysis & Visualisation:

--   **Excellent**: Validated the hypothesis and answered all questions listed earlier with appropriate charts.
-Used relevant diagrams and charts to show analysis/metrics

--   **Good**: Validated the hypothesis and answered some of the questions listed with appropriate charts.
-Used relevant diagrams but might need some improvement.

--   **Fair**: Lack of clarity on whether the hypothesis was true or not.
-    Answered some of the questions listed.
+## Goal:
+To tell the unique story of the Indian Start-up ecosystem from this dataset through analysis and visualisations of uncovered trends.

+Its been an insightful learning journey and I hope you enjoy it as I did.